How Machines Communicate Using MAC Addresses

 - Local communication relies on MAC addresses, not IP addresses.

-- Frames are the data units at Layer 2, containing source/destination MACs and payload.
+- Frames are Layer 2 data units containing source/destination MACs and payloads.

 - Devices filter frames by destination MAC—unmatched frames are discarded.